smendes/docs/content/docs/glossary/spam.md

 If you discover spam that was sent by a SendGrid customer, please [report it to our team](https://sendgrid.com/report-spam/).
 We appreciate your help in keeping our email stream clean.

 </call-out>

-The most simple way to define spam in the Email world is by using these 2 words: `unwanted email`.

 Since it’s so easy for a message to fall in this category, as a Sender you may want to know how and why emails can get marked as spam.